-For individual patients who meet criteria, both Local Communicable Disease (Ventura County) and State (CDPH) Health Department contact information is available.
-Both Los Robles Infection Prevention and Administration have these numbers and email available to them.
+For individual patients who meet criteria, both Local Communicable Disease (Riverside County) and State (CDPH) Health Department contact information is available.
+Riverside County 2019-nCoV Evaluation checklist is available in the ED.
+Disease Control contact numbers are also posted and are known by Infection Prevention and Administration.
 Contact information between agencies is established and known.